Pannatas2002/SQL-Exploratory-Data-Analysis-E-Commerce-Data/README.md

 - 📌 At Risk customers is 39% from all of the customers
 - 📌 Last Mile delivery approximate 9 days which is 82% of total delivery time
 - 📌 On-time delivery rate is 91%
+- 📌 bed_bath_table is the top revenue-generating category at 1.67M BRL, followed by health_beauty and computers_accessories

 ---